 Those who would like a break from surfing will be happy to hear that other adventure sports are available here!
 Some of these include windsurfing, kitesurfing, zip lining, kayaking, scuba diving and snorkeling, and ATV tours.
 River rafting and tubing can also be arranged in Sámara, as well as fishing charters, boat tours, and dolphin and whale watching.

 Massage, Yoga and Spanish Schools

-The Costa Rica School of Massage Therapy is a world-renowned institute that offers 600-hour massage certification programs, weekend workshops and yoga trainings based in Sámara.
+The Costa Rica School of Massage Therapy is a world-renowned institute that offers 600-hour massage certification programs, weekend workshops and yoga training based in Sámara.

-This beach town is also well known for its Spanish language schools, you will find several schools in town but Intercultura is probably the biggest, and it is advertised as Costa Rica’s only Spanish school right on the beach.
+This beach town is also well known for its Spanish language schools, you will find several schools in town but Intercultura Spanish school is probably the biggest and it is advertised as Costa Rica’s only Spanish school right on the beach.

 In town you will find several different yoga studios offering a variety of different yoga modalities.

 In recent years, health-conscious eateries have sprouted around Sámara, where you will find no shortage of vegetarian restaurants and healthy food.
 The Luv Burger is a must for vegan, vegetarian and any and all visitors interested in delighting at the taste of coconut “bacon” and other magnificent creations.

 Of course, you will also find excellent meat and seafood places, Mexican, Italian, Mediterranean and local cuisine served at traditional “sodas” or small restaurants on plastic tables and tablecloths.
 For a sweet fix, don’t miss the Roots Bakery and the many gelato spots around town.